-In partnership with the OECD Centre on Philanthropy, Arab Foundations Forum (AFF) has held a virtual critical discussion around the various models of collaborations in philanthropy to examine the questions around when philanthropy organizations are best positioned to work together, and when they should work individually and tackle the important question regarding the role of data-sharing in enabling collaboration between philanthropic organizations.
+In partnership with the OECD Centre on Philanthropy, AFF held a virtual critical discussion exploring the various models of collaboration in philanthropy to examine the questions around when philanthropy organizations are best positioned to work together, and when they should work individually, and to look at the role of data-sharing in enabling collaboration between philanthropic organizations.

-The panel was co-hosted by Naila Farouky, CEO, of Arab Foundations Forum and Nelson Amaya, Policy Analyst, OECD Centre on Philanthropy, and was moderated by Noha El Mikawy, Dean of the School of Global Affairs and Public Policy, American University in Cairo.
+The panel was co-hosted by Naila Farouky, CEO of AFF, and Nelson Amaya, Policy Analyst with the OECD Centre on Philanthropy, and was moderated by Noha El Mikawy, Dean of the School of Global Affairs and Public Policy at the American University in Cairo.

 How Can Arab Philanthropy Address the Climate Crisis?

-October 26, 2022: In partnership with WINGS, the Arab Foundations Forum (AFF) hosted a virtual panel discussion about the important role philanthropy can play to face climate change.
+In partnership with WINGS, the AFF hosted a virtual panel discussion about the important role philanthropy can play in fighting climate change.
 All organizations with philanthropic resources, whatever their mission and field of expertise, can play a role in addressing the climate emergency.
-There is a special responsibility on philanthropic organizations to use their resources whether directly or indirectly to tackle this dilemma.
-The session highlighted the activities that AFF members and partners are currently undertaking in the region especially that COP27 is taking place in Egypt and COP28 in the UAE next year.
-This panel discussion showcased what philanthropic organizations have done so far to fight the climate crisis and gave insights on current activities and reflections by regional and global organizations whose areas of focus is not necessarily climate.
-The session portrayed that a climate lens can be embedded in different activities and programs.
+There is a special responsibility on philanthropic organizations to use their resources whether directly or indirectly to tackle this problem.

-The panel was moderated by Naila Farouky, CEO AFF and Alice de Moraes Amorim Vogas, Project Coordinator, Global Philanthropy for Climate Movement, WINGS
+The panel was moderated by AFF CEO Naila Farouky and Alice de Moraes Amorim Vogas, WINGS Project Coordinator for Global Philanthropy for Climate Movement.

 System Change in Philanthropy for Development: Lessons from the MENA region

-September 28, 2022: In partnership with the Centre for Strategic Philanthropy (CSP) at the Cambridge Judge Business School, Arab Foundations Forum (AFF) hosted a virtual panel discussion on system change in philanthropy for development focusing on the MENA region.
+In partnership with the Centre for Strategic Philanthropy (CSP) at the Cambridge Judge Business School, AFF hosted a virtual panel discussion on system change in philanthropy for development focusing on the MENA region.
 This regionally focused convening explored and addressed specific philanthropic needs occurring in the core markets of the region and looked to further expand existing dialogues on philanthropic research and key findings from the region.

-The panel was moderated by Naila Farouky, CEO AFF and Dr. Shonali Banerjee, Research Associate, CSP.
+The panel was moderated by Naila Farouky, CEO AFF, and Dr. Shonali Banerjee, Research Associate at CSP.

 Guest speakers included the Centre for Strategic Philanthropy, Alfanar, Sawiris Foundation for Social Development, and, Sheikh Saud bin Saqr Al Qasimi Foundation.
 To access the recording of the session, please click here.

-On September 7th our CEO, Naila Farouky, participated as a panelist at the F20 event on “Renewable Energy and Green Hydrogen” where she discussed the role Arab philanthropy in addressing the climate crisis and how we can contribute meaningfully in the “Race to Net Zero”.
-You can see the full panel recording here (AFF’s intervention is at 01:47:00 – 01:55:00)
+Our CEO, Naila Farouky, was a panelist at the F20 event on “Renewable Energy and Green Hydrogen” where she discussed the role of Arab philanthropy in addressing the climate crisis and how we can contribute meaningfully in the “Race to Net Zero”.
+You can see the full panel recording here (AFF appears at 01:47:00 – 01:55:00)

-On September 8th, our AFF Team participated in an invitation-only roundtable event on “Philanthropy in Climate” at the International Cooperation Forum (ICF) in Cairo.
+The AFF Team participated in an invitation-only roundtable event on “Philanthropy in Climate” at the International Cooperation Forum (ICF) in Cairo.
 Hosted by the Ministry of International Cooperation and H.E.
-Minister Rania Al-Mashat, AFF joined roundtable co-hosts Climate Emergency Collaboration Group (CECG) with a group of global philanthropy representatives, including AFF Supporting Member, Sawiris Foundation for Social Development, for a 4.5-hour, high-level conversation on the role of philanthropy in addressing the climate crisis.
+Minister Rania Al-Mashat, AFF joined co-hosts Climate Emergency Collaboration Group (CECG) and a group of global philanthropy representatives, including AFF supporting member, Sawiris Foundation for Social Development, for a 4.5-hour, high-level conversation on the role of philanthropy in addressing the climate crisis.

-On December 9 2020 AFF co-hosted with Social Value International, the third in a series of webinars.
-The topic for this module will focus on “Aggregating Portfolio Impacts – Challenges and Solutions”
+On 9 December 2020 AFF and Social Value International co-hosted the third in a series of webinars.
+The topic for this module focused on “Aggregating Portfolio Impacts – Challenges and Solutions”.